evangelistalab/forte/docs/source/methods/dsrg.rst

 .. tip::
   These energies can be conveniently obtained in the input file.
   For example, :code:`Eu = variable("UNRELAXED ENERGY")` puts unrelaxed energy to a variable :code:`Eu`.
-  The avaible keys are :code:`"UNRELAXED ENERGY"`, :code:`PARTIALLY RELAXED ENERGY`, :code:`"RELAXED ENERGY"`, and :code:`"FULLY RELAXED ENERGY"`.
+  The available keys are :code:`"UNRELAXED ENERGY"`, :code:`PARTIALLY RELAXED ENERGY`, :code:`"RELAXED ENERGY"`, and :code:`"FULLY RELAXED ENERGY"`.

 2. Orbital Rotations